 Regulatory agency fines

 We introduced the new SEC Cyber Unit a few months ago in Regulatory Compliance: 2019 Update for Lenders.
 The mission of this group is to motivate digital lenders to prevent data issues by imposing severe fines and penalties.
 Joseph Facciponti and Katherine McGrail co-wrote an article for The New York Law Journal where they say, “…firms that have yet to dedicate sustained attention to their cyber threats and risks may find that the SEC is far more willing to use a stick rather than a carrot to obtain compliance.”
-As of late 2018, the Cyber Unit had filed 20 standalone cases, and they were actively investigating an additional 225 companies.
+In a year, Cyber Unit had filed 20 standalone cases, and they were actively investigating an additional 225 companies.
 Their actions had already bankrupted two of those businesses.

 Regulatory penalties and civil damages can be onerous.
 Yahoo was fined $35 million when the company failed to protect user data, and they agreed to pay an additional $50 million in civil damages to users in the US and Israel.
 Equifax got lucky when they dodged a massive fine by taking advantage of implementation timing for General Data Protection Regulation (GDPR).
 The penalty for their mega-breach of 143 million records would have been more than $123 million under GDPR, but it was reduced to $600,000 when calculated under 1998 guidelines.